De Blasio travels to Iowa for speech

 De Blasio gives speech in Iowa to progressive group

-The New York City mayor says he is not running for president, despite traveling to a state known as a presidential hopeful proving ground.
+The New York City mayor says he is not running for president, despite traveling to a state known as a proving ground for presidential hopefuls.

 New York City Mayor Bill de Blasio traveled to Iowa on Tuesday as part of an ongoing push by the Democrat to elevate his national profile.